Doug Sawyer '75 | *Board Chairman, Executive Committee Member

 Tom Byrne '77

 Served as president and shareholder of Esslinger-Wooten-Maxwell Realtors’ Commercial Division from 1998 - 2004 and is a native of Miami.
 Esslinger-Wooten-Maxwell Realtors was sold in 2003 to HomeServices of America, a subsidiary of Berkshire Hathaway – a Warren Buffet holding company.
 Professionally, Tom is a licensed Florida attorney, with a Juris Doctorate from the University of Miami; has a Masters in Finance from Florida International University and a degree in Economics and Real Estate from Florida State University.Tom and has served on the boards of numerous professional organizations including: The Realtor Association of Greater Miami and the Beaches, The Florida Association of Realtors, The National Associations of Realtors, The Federal Housing Committee, and The Real Property Section of the Florida Bar.
 He is a past Director for Habitat for Humanity and for the Jerome Baine Educational Foundation.
 He has served as an adjunct professor at Florida International University and is the past President of the 1700 member Commercial Alliance of Greater Miami and the Beaches.
-He he presently an active commercial real estate broker and investor.
+He is presently an active commercial real estate broker and investor.

 Roger C. Cuevas '62